 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 (Source: Chinese University Of Hong Kong)

-One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
-This can be done using scripts and software that automatically tries to guess hundreds of login permutations in minutes.
+There are many methods hackers use to try and break into a WordPress site.
+One of these is by trying to guess the site admin’s login username and password.
+To do this, hackers use software programs that automatically tries to guess hundreds of login possibilities in minutes.

-If you’re using predictable usernames and weak passwords that are easy to guess, your site can be an easy target for hackers.
+If you’re not using strong usernames or unguessable passwords, your site can be an easy target for hackers.